ssqiao/DHH/README.md

 And the framework of our proposed method DHH:
 ![image](https://github.com/greatmanqss/DHH/blob/master/DHH_framework.png)

+# Citation
+If you use this code for your research, please consider citing our paper: Shishi Qiao, Ruiping Wang, Shiguang Shan, Xilin Chen.
+Deep Heterogeneous Hashing for Face Video Retrieval.
+IEEE Transactions on Image Processing 2019.

 # Prerequisites
 Linux 14.04 (We simply tried it on 16.06 or high version but failed due to MKL issue)